thoughtbot/superglue/docs/tutorial.md

 ## Performance

 In practice, not all applications are as performant as this one.
-Lets simulate a slow running operation:
+Let's simulate a slow running operation:

 === "`show.json.props`"